 - To develop and implement new statistical methods where needed to facilitate scientific studies of UNC-CEHS investigators.

 BBFC personnel hold weekly walk-in clinic hours for general consultation to graduate students, postdoctoral fellows, or faculty members on biostatistical or bioinformatics aspects of environmental health science studies.
-The walk-in clinic is located in room 254 and is open 12:30-2:30pm on Mondays.
+The walk-in clinic is located in room 254 and is open on Mondays from 10:00am-12:00pm.
 For questions about the walk-in clinic or to schedule an appointment, contact Christine Kantner.
 Note: Pilot Project applicants are required to attend a walk-in clinic session (no appointment necessary) before the core director can sign off on a letter of support.